art-neuroscience-technology/biofeedback.ant.net.uy/README.md

 # biofeedback.ant.net.uy

-This repository corresponds to BIOFEEDBACK-JAM exhibition Modifies in real time what other person is watching
+This repository corresponds to BIOFEEDBACK-JAM exhibition Recieves in real time OSC data and changes visuales in function of the values of frequencies corresponding to Muse S headband.

-It is a javascript server that uses Firebase Database
+It is a javascript server that uses Hydra to show visuals

 # Install